-Lumeta provides a variety of tools designed to facilitate working with the Lumeta Support team on issues that may arise while you are using the product.
-These tools produce data and information about system processes that make it easier for Lumeta Support to diagnose and resolve problems.
+Asset Manager provides various tools to facilitate working with the Support team on issues that may arise while using the product.
+These tools produce data and information about system processes, making diagnosing and resolving problems easier for Support.

-Status of Lumeta Components - View or change the status of services Lumeta depends on such as the discovery agent and syslog.
-Note that SNMPD, PacketCapture, and Cisco pxGrid services are typically enabled on demand.
-SNMPD must be established by CLI otherwise it won't persist.
-See Status of Lumeta Components for more.
+Component Status - View or change the status of services Asset Manager depends on, such as the discovery agent and Syslog.
+SNMPD, PacketCapture, and Cisco pxGrid services are typically enabled on demand.
+CLI must establish SNMPD; otherwise, it won't persist.
+See Ass MnagerComponent Status for more.

 SNMP Status & SNMP Walk - Display SNMP management information.
 To use it, connect to an SNMP-responding device using SNMPv2, SNMPv3 MD5, or SNMPv3 SHA credentials, and then click Fetch SNMP Data.
 See Checking the Status of SNMP & SNMP Walk for more.

 Ping Test - Test availability of a network host.
-You can ping from Command Center to a Scout, for example, or from Scout to a Command Center.
+For example, you can ping from Command Center to a Scout or from Scout to a Command Center.
 See Ping-Testing a Device for more.

 BGP Current Status - This tool provides information on BGP peering activity, including identifiers such as the peer's IPv4 of IPv6 address, the name of the collector receiving the BGP update, and the timestamp indicating when the most recent update occurred.
 The results also display the number of BGP route updates received or withdrawn.
 See Configuring BGP Monitoring for more.